Swagath18/RAG-PDF-Assistant/README.md

-# PDF Chatbot - 100% Local
+# RAG PDF Chatbot - 100% Local

 This is a **Streamlit-based chatbot** that allows users to upload PDFs and ask questions about the content.
 It runs **entirely locally**, meaning no API costs, no internet requirements, and full privacy.